ybrid/player-interaction/doc/INTERACTION.md

     * [**Icecast**](#icecast)

 ## Introduction
-The simplest form of service player interaction is just to request a stream.
-In that case the stream will be delivered conform with the Icecast protocol.
+The simplest form of service player interaction is to request a stream.
+In that case, the stream will be delivered conforming to the Icecast protocol.

 ##### Scheme of Stream Request
 ```http